History of domes in South Asia: Dehli Sultanate

+Mughal Empire

+Bulbous domed trellis tents are known to have been used in the Mughal court from illustrations and descriptions, likely originating with Babur and his ancestral nomadic tradition of the yurt trellis tent that merged with the northern Indian court tent tradition.
+The use of a "hemispherical roof wheel" for the bulbous trellis tents was normal under Akbar.

-The first major Mughal building is the domed tomb of Humayun, built between 1562 and 1571 by a Persian architect.
+The first major Mughal building was the domed tomb of Humayun, built between 1562 and 1571 by a Persian architect.
 The central dome likely has a core of brick, as can be seen in the later stripped tomb of Khan-i-Khanan.
 The central dome is faced with marble blocks in attached to the core by alternating wide and narrow layers and there is evidence of the use of iron cramps to secure them.
 Iron cramps may also help form a tension ring at the base of the dome.
 The central double dome covers an octagonal central chamber about 15 meters wide and is accompanied by small domed chattri made of brick and faced with stone.
 Smaller domes were widely made with rectangular bricks beginning in the 16th century, the necessary curvature being created by tapering the mortar joints.
 Chatris, the domed kiosks on pillars characteristic of Mughal roofs, were adopted from their Hindu use as cenotaphs.

+Mughal mosques, such as Jama Mosque, Fatehpur Sikri, Jama Masjid, Delhi, and Madrasa Ghaziuddin Khan, had a prayer hall covered with three domes along the qibla wall.

+Domes in the buildings of Shah Jahan are used "almost exclusively for mosques and tombs" in the raised bulbous onion style of Mughal architecture.